PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 ### Installing the image on the Companion Computer {#install_image_mission_computer}

-You can install the image on the *UP Core* and boot from internal memory (instead of the USB).
+You can install the image on the *UP Core* and boot from internal memory (instead of the USB stick).

 > **Tip** This is recommended because booting from internal memory is much faster (~30 seconds vs 2.5 minutes), it frees up a USB port, and may well provide more memory than your USB stick.